Lynnes001/mPose_mmWave_sensing/docs/extractRangeAzimuthElevation.md

 #### Q: Why there are 2 range-azimuth heatmaps but only 1 range-elevation heatmap?

 A: You may take a look at virtual antenna theory that TI provided ([MIMO Radar](https://www.ti.com/lit/pdf/swra554])).
-In AWR1642EVM-ODS, the virtual antenna shows below from [TI Obstacle Detection Reference Design](http://www.ti.com/lit/ug/tidue83/tidue83.pdf).
+In AWR1642EVM-ODS, the virtual antenna shows in [TI Obstacle Detection Reference Design](http://www.ti.com/lit/ug/tidue83/tidue83.pdf).

 ![img](virtualantenna.png)